 So it was time for a change, and to upgrade its TPRM programme.
 The CAA’s search for solutions was guided specifically by the following goals:

-The second major goal of the CAA’s efforts to overhaul its TPRM programme was to go beyond having to rely on regular, but always just point-in-time, assessments of its suppliers.
-While the CAA regularly engaged with some of its more critical suppliers, it wanted to get into a position where it could continuously monitor the controls of a much larger number of suppliers, and incorporate more suppliers in its third-party risk management programme.
-Achieving this would allow the CAA to gain a better understanding of its overall supplier ecosystem as well as to know immediately when a suppliers’ security posture has changed, or if a security breach could pose a threat to the CAA’s own systems and data.
+The second goal of the CAA’s efforts to overhaul its TPRM programme was to go beyond having to rely on regular, but always just point-in-time, assessments of its suppliers.
+While the CAA regularly engaged with some of its more critical suppliers, they wanted to position themselves to continuously monitor the controls of a much larger number of suppliers, and incorporate more suppliers in its third-party risk management programme.

 These considerations led the CAA to consider using Risk Ledger’s third-party risk management platform.